plone/training/mastering_plone/extending.rst

 In this part you will:

-* Get an overview other the technologies used to extend Plone
+* Get an overview over the technologies used to extend Plone

 Topics covered: